kaijun123/SimpleChat/README.md

 #### SvPersist
 - A service that consumes messages from the RabbitMQ queue and then write it to the Postgresql DB for pesistence
+- A **connection pool** of RabbitMQ consumers were created to reduce the cost of creating and closing multiple connections

 ### Technology